linode/docs/docs/guides/applications/configuration-management/basics/yaml-reference/index.md

 The `required` list specifies an object's required properties.
 In the example, these required properties are `label` and `redirect_uri`.
 The next sections include more examples of indentation, colons, and dashes.

-## YAML Basic Datatypes
+## YAML Basic Data Types

-YAML has three basic datatypes:
+YAML has three basic data types:

 - scalars
 - lists or sequences